cybersonik/dot-files/README.md

 brew install jandedobbeleer/oh-my-posh/oh-my-posh
 ```

-See [Oh My Posh](https://ohmyposh.dev/docs/installation/macos#installation) for more information.
+See [Oh My Posh](https://ohmyposh.dev/docs/installation/macos#installation) for how to customize and more information.